Tax Loss Harvesting 101

 Once the investment is sold, it is automatically replaced by a similar investment to harvest the tax loss, while still retaining the original asset allocation of your investment account.
 This allocation was previously calculated by the Robo Advisor to determine the most profitable route.

-Although tax loss harvesting is a common feature on a majority of Robo Advisors, the following are two examples that make the service readily available to a wide array of investors.
+Although tax loss harvesting is a common feature among Robo Advisors, the following are two examples that make the service readily available to most investors:

 Wealthfront includes tax loss harvesting as part of its service for all accounts that meet the minimum balance of $500.
-The service also offers a more optimized version of tax loss harvesting called ‘Direct Indexing’, which is offered to accounts that are worth more than $100,000.
-This feature enables the Wealthfront Robo Advisor to buy and sell individual securities (rather than indexes) in order to further optimize the tax efficiency of your investments.
+The service also offers a more optimized version of this called ‘Direct Indexing’, which is offered to accounts that are worth more than $100,000.
+This feature lets Wealthfront buy and sell individual securities (rather than indexes) in order to further optimize the tax efficiency of your investments.

-FutureAdvisor offers a free advisory service (for investors with balances of any size or amount) and a more comprehensive premium service if your balance is more than $10,000.
+FutureAdvisor offers a free service (for investors with balances of any size) and a more comprehensive premium service if your balance is over $10,000.
 If you opt for the FutureAdvisor Premium service, you will get to enjoy tax loss harvesting as a standard feature.
-Although some investors might find the $10,000 threshold to be quite steep, it is important to note that this amount is considerably lower than what other Robo Advisors impose upon investors.
+Although some investors might find the $10,000 threshold to be quite steep, it is important to note that this is considerably lower than some other Robo Advisors.

 How Widely Available is Tax Loss Harvesting?

-Although there are a lot of discussions on the benefits of tax loss harvesting, we believe that this service makes a real difference to a wide majority of investors.
-This is why tax loss harvesting is now offered by a vast majority of Robo Advisors on the market, but keep in mind that it is not necessarily available for each and every investor with an account.
+Although there are a lot of discussions on the benefits of tax loss harvesting, we believe that this service makes a real difference to the majority of investors.

-In many cases, the tax planning feature of the Robo Advisor will only come into action for certain account balances that reach a certain threshold.
+In many cases, the tax planning feature of the Robo Advisor will only come into action for balances that reach a certain threshold.
 This particular threshold will differ from one service to the next.
-For example, there are Robo Advisors that provide tax loss harvesting on paid accounts only, but this service is also offered by Robo Advisors with low or zero management fees.
+Other robo advisors may activate it only on paid accounts, if they otherwise offer a free service.